MojaveTom/ProgramParametersForPython/README.md

 # ProgramParametersForPython
 Functions to create program parameters from .toml, .json and .ini files, and to define and use command line options.

+## Installation
+Use this command to install on another machine:

+pip3 install --user -e git+https://github.com/MojaveTom/ProgramParametersForPython#egg=progparams

+Then start python3 from the command line; `import sys`; and `print(sys.path)` to see where pip put your installation.
+Put that path in VSCode's python extra paths so the IDE can find the installation.

+This will clone the repository *somewhere*.
+If you edit the sources, you can push the changes back to the repository.

 ## MakeParams(*args, **kwargs)
 MakeParams is a top level function to create a dictionary of parameters from a `.toml` or `.json` formatted parameter definition file and `.ini` default values files.